 - Running Terminals & Kernels: View and shutdown the Python notebooks and terminals.

 - Commands: A list of commands for creating and managing notebooks.
-For example, exporting the notebook into PDF or markdown, shutdown the notebook, change font size, clearing outputs, and more.
+For example, exporting the notebook as a PDF or markdown, shutting down the notebook, changing font size, clearing outputs, and more.

 - Notebook Tools: This icon appears when a notebook is opened.

-- Open Tabs: View the list of the currently open notebooks.
+- Open Tabs: View a list of currently open notebooks.

 You can easily hover over an icon to see its name.

-By clicking on any of such icons, its associated window will change state from hidden to unhidden and vice versa.
+By clicking on any of these icons, its associated window will change state from hidden to unhidden, and vice versa.
 The next section discusses the File Explorer.

 - New Folder: Create a new folder in the current directory.

-- Upload Files: Upload files in the current directory.
+- Upload Files: Upload files to the current directory.

 - Refresh File List: Refresh the file list to see the latest changes.

-We can open the launcher again and open a console.
-The next figure shows that there are 2 currently active tabs.
-The first one for the notebook and the second one for the console.
+Now let's open the launcher again, and open a console.
+The next figure shows that we now have two active tabs: the first one for our notebook, and the second one for the console.

-You can also right-click a file for opening a list of additional options.
+You can also right-click a file to open a list of additional options.
 The next figure shows the result after right-clicking the notebook file.
-You can find many options including open, delete, copy, cut, download, and rename.
-You can also right-click a folder for more options like that.
+You can find options including open, delete, copy, cut, download, and rename.
+You can also right-click a folder for more options like these.

 Sharing Files and Folders

-It is possible to get a shareable link for a file by clicking the Copy Shareable Link option.
-Here is the shareable link of the notebook file: https://newq9nu0.gradient.paperspace.com/lab/tree/Untitled.ipynb.
-Note that the file name appears in the link and thus the link changes according to the current name.
+It's possible to get a shareable link for a file by clicking the Copy Shareable Link option.
+Note that the file name appears in the link, and thus the link changes according to the current name.

 The next figure shows the result if someone with the link opens it. if you already have the token, just paste it and click the

 Log in button.
 After that, you can view the file or the folder associated with that link.
-This is super cool as it makes sharing files to others very easy!
+This is super cool as it makes sending files to others very easy!

-The next section discusses sharing the notebooks with their public URL.
+The next section discusses sharing notebooks with their public URL.

-By giving the public URL of the notebook to others, they will not be able to either edit or run the notebook but they will just be able to see the last stopped version of the notebook as an HTML page.
-The next figure shows the result after the notebook URL https://www.paperspace.com/ahmed/notebook/pr1qzg6wz is visited publicly.
+Sharing the public URL of a notebook with others will allow them to see the last stopped version of the notebook as an HTML page.
+The next figure shows the result after this notebook URL is visited publicly.